The protection of your data at certified-senders.org and summit.certified-senders.org

 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 In the case of a conclusion of a contract, this is usually the case upon termination of the contractual relationship, provided that there are no legal obligations to retain data.
 In this case, a longer retention period is required.
 This period can be up to 10 years.
 If data is to be retained to ensure the enforcement of legal claims, the limitation period can be up to 30 years, whereby the regular limitation period is three years.

-The legal basis for this is Article 6, Para 1b) of the GDPR, i.e. you make the data available to us on the basis of the contractual relationship between customers and CSA.
+The legal basis for this is Article 6 (1)(b) GDPR, i.e., you make the data available to us on the basis of the contractual relationship between customers and the CSA.

-Your agreement to the saving and processing of your application data can be withdrawn at any time with effect for the future by sending an email to email@example.com, via post to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, or by fax to: +49 (221) 7000 48-11 with a request to have the data deleted.
+You may object to the collection and processing of your data with effect for the future by sending an email to email@example.com, via post to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany or by fax to: +49 (221) 7000 48-11 and request to have the data deleted.

 We will then delete all data transmitted to us in the context of the application process, insofar as we are not entitled to or required to retain them in accordance with legal regulations.

-In addition to this website, we also maintain an online presence on the social media channels Facebook, Twitter, Xing, Linked-in, Youtube, Flickr, and a Slack Channel.
+In addition to this website, we also maintain an online presence on the social media channels Facebook, Twitter, Linked-In, Youtube, and a Slack Channel.
 You can access these by clicking on the corresponding menu items on our website.

 We would like to point out that your use of these pages and their functions lies within your own responsibility.
 This applies in particular to the use of interactive functions (e.g. commenting, sharing, rating).